Jean-BaptisteRamette/ccomp/README.md

 ```
 'A'  ;; evaluates to integer 65
 ```
->Note: You cannot only manipulate values in range [0-255], as it is restricted by the ISA
+>Note: You can only manipulate values in range [0-255], as it is restricted by the ISA

 ### 3. Registers